dradaku/minniemissions/README.md

 ![minniemissions logo easya](https://github.com/user-attachments/assets/77246a5f-68d5-4bc7-afb8-bf285263882a)

-Minniemissions is a Web3 Street Team (dApp) built on Polkadot/Substrate that enables artists and brands to engage with their fans through missions, rewards, and referrals.
+Minniemissions is a Web3 Street Team Platform (dApp) built on Polkadot/Substrate that enables artists and brands to engage with their superfans through missions, rewards, and referrals.

 ## 🎯 Overview